 Given the above points and that majority of the development been compliant with either the City's Policy No. 7.1.1 and the R-Codes the development will have no adverse impact to the adjoining neighbours and adjacent buildings ensuring the neighbouring properties have access adequate daylight, direct sunlight and ventilation for buildings and associated open space with moderate visual impact of building bulk.
 The use of either louvered and/or glass screening throughout the development has assisted in the protection of privacy between adjoining properties.
 Building Height 3 storeys is excessive and disproportionate to the area.
 Design Response Nil Written Justification 10 metres maximum building height for a concealed roof as per Policy No. 7.1.1 - Built Form part 5.6 building height table 5.
 Visual Privacy Overlooking into adjoining backyards from balconies.
 Design Response Nil Written Justification Street Front Balconies Although the balcony cone of vision encroach on the neighbouring property, the overlooking is marginally non-compliant and overlooks the neighbours front setback area an area also visible from the street.
 When designing the development, full consideration has was taken into account not to overlook any sensitive area of the neighbouring property.
 Rear Balconies Although the balcony cone of vision encroach on the neighbouring property, the overlooking is marginally non-compliant overlooking the neighbours far rear corner.
 The cone of vision as shown don't overlook any active habitable space or outdoor living area, the side of the balcony have been screened to 1,600 and to comply with the R-Codes.
-When designing the development, full
+When designing the development, full consideration has was taken into account not to overlook any sensitive area of the neighbouring property.

-Side Lot Boundary Setbacks

-Side lot boundary setbacks contravene the Residential Design Codes.

-Design Response

-The plans have been amended since advertising to increase the maximum side setbacks from 2.4 metres to 3 metres, closer to deemed to comply 4 metres and an additional design element - sunshade blades are proposed to attenuate building bulk.

-Written Justification

-Given that the site is zoned R80 table 5 setbacks need to be applied, although the proposed side setbacks don't comply with table 5 of the R-Codes the side setbacks are compliant with table 2a & 2b, tables used on development below R80 of similar size and height.

-- The developments size of or plot ratio (.982) is compliant and < the plot ratio of 1 permitted. - The developments height of 9.5 metres is compliant and < the 10 metres permitted under councils Policy No. 7.1.1 - Built Form. - The developments rear setback is compliant with table 5 of the R-Codes. - The bulk of the buildings front setback is complaint with the City's Policy No. 7.1.1 - Built Form.
+Side Lot Boundary Setbacks Side lot boundary setbacks contravene the Residential Design Codes.
+Design Response The plans have been amended since advertising to increase the maximum side setbacks from 2.4 metres to 3 metres, closer to deemed to comply 4 metres and an additional design element - sunshade blades are proposed to attenuate building bulk.
+Written Justification Given that the site is zoned R80 table 5 setbacks need to be applied, although the proposed side setbacks don't comply with table 5 of the R-Codes the side setbacks are compliant with table 2a & 2b, tables used on development below R80 of similar size and height.
+The developments size of or plot ratio (.982) is compliant and < the plot ratio of 1 permitted.
+The developments height of 9.5 metres is compliant and < the 10 metres permitted under councils Policy No. 7.1.1 - Built Form.
+The developments rear setback is compliant with table 5 of the R-Codes.
+The bulk of the buildings front setback is compliant with the City's Policy No. 7.1.1 - Built Form.
 The open style balconies have been design so as to articulate the building front façade and required justification.

-Given the above points and that majority of the development been compliant with either the City's Policy No. 7.1.1 - Built Form and the R-Codes the development will have no adverse impact to the adjoining neighbours and adjacent buildings ensuring the neighbouring properties have access adequate daylight, direct sunlight and ventilation for buildings and associated open space with moderate visual impact of building bulk.
+Given the above points and that majority of the development been compliant with a title of the compliant with the City's Policy No. 7.1.1 - Built Form. with either the City's Policy No. 7.1.1 - Built Form and the R-Codes the development will have no adverse impact to the adjoining neighbours and adjacent buildings ensuring the neighbouring properties have access adequate daylight, direct sunlight and ventilation for buildings and associated open space with moderate visual impact of building bulk.
 The use of either louvered and/or glass screening throughout the development has assisted in the protection of privacy between adjoining properties.